 On the move again

 2011 - Harry Kewell signed for Melbourne Victory, while Nabil El Zhar joined Spanish side Levante U.D.
-Kewell struck eight times in 25 outings in his one season in southern Australia, while El Zhar played 22 times.
+Kewell struck eight times in 25 outings in his one season in southern Australia, while El Zhar played 22 times during his first campaign.

 2005 - Albert Riera signed for R.C.D.
 Espanyol from Girondins de Bordeaux, having struck four times in 53 League games for the French side.

 1993 - Current Chief Scout Barry Hunter joined Wrexham from Crusaders for £50,000, scoring six goals in 120 games before moving on to Reading in July 1996 for £400,000.

 2003 - Future red Jermaine Pennant joined Leeds United on loan from Arsenal.
 He struck twice in 36 games as the Whites were relegated.

 2004 - Ex-reserves defender Alan Navarro joined Chester City on loan from Tranmere Rovers.
 He played four times for the Blues, and then had another loan spell later in the season, this time with fellow League Two side Macclesfield Town.